-OK, so the big news, this week, and news with a Canadian connection, is that Facebook has banned Cambridge Analytica, and now, in turn, Facebook, which lost 5.3% of its share value in the wake of the Cambridge Analytica revelations, is being investigated by the US Federal Trade Commission over its (Facebook‘s) use of personal data.
+OK, so the big news, this week, and news with a Canadian connection is that Facebook has banned Cambridge Analytica, and now, in turn, Facebook, which lost 5.3% of its share value in the wake of the Cambridge Analytica revelations, is being investigated by the US Federal Trade Commission over its (Facebook‘s) use of personal data.

 Pictured above is Christopher Wylie of Victoria, BC, Ottawa and London, a former Liberal Party of Canada staffer and the brains behind the Cambridge Analytica data harvesting scheme.

-This article, in the Guardian, explains a lot about the who, why, what and how of the Cambridge Analytica data mining scheme which, as the article says, “was to bring big data and social media to an established military methodology – “information operations” – then turn it on the US electorate.“
+This article, in the Guardian, explains a lot about the who, why, what and how of the Cambridge Analytica data-mining scheme which, as the article says, “was to bring big data and social media to an established military methodology – “information operations” – then turn it on the US electorate.“

 Now, I have, just recently, commented on influence operations and on the connection between social media and information warfare.
-I’m going to reiterate what I said then: Facebook and Twitter and so on are NOT the enemy, but there are enemies ~ the plural matters ~ of liberal, secular, capitalist democracy they can and, as we see, do exploit social media in fascinating (and dangerous) ways.
-In the case of Mr Wylie and Cambridge Analytica it hinged on a notion that ““… politics is downstream from culture, so to change politics you need to change culture.
+I’m going to reiterate what I said then: Facebook and Twitter and so on are NOT the enemy, but there are enemies ~ the plural matters ~ of liberal, secular, capitalist democracy that can and, as we see, do exploit social media in fascinating (and dangerous) ways.
+In the case of Mr Wylie and Cambridge Analytica, it hinged on a notion that ““… politics is downstream from culture, so to change politics you need to change culture.
 And fashion trends are a useful proxy for that.
 Trump is like a pair of Uggs, or Crocs, basically.
 So how do you get from people thinking ‘Ugh.
 Totally ugly’ to the moment when everyone is wearing them?
 That was the inflection point he was looking for.””
 That’s an idea that some people, Mr Wylie, certainly, and Steve Bannon and I suspect, Justin Trudeau “get” almost instinctively but “old, straight, white men” like me (and Andrew Scheer, I think) have to really work hard to understand.

 But it is the